Venom7784/RAG_pipeline/README.md

 - For Railway with a mounted volume, keep your PDFs in `/data/pdf`.
 - The Chroma vector store should persist under `/data/vector_store`.
 - On a fresh Railway volume, the app creates `/data/pdf` and `/data/vector_store` automatically.
-- If `/data/pdf` is empty, the app still starts and waits for PDF uploads.
+- If `/data/pdf` is empty, the app still starts and waits for PDF uploads via attachment.
 - For local development without Railway vars, the app falls back to the repo's `data/` folder.
-- Source chunks are shown in the Chainlit side panel for answer verification.
+- Uploaded PDFs persist on disk unless you delete the configured data directories.
+- Use `/debug on` to include tool and source details in responses.